CloudLinkUp/hackathon-2025/assessment-of-potential-impact.md

   - By offering a low-cost entry into AI compute using Solana tokens, CloudLinkUp can empower startups and individual developers, potentially leading to innovations that might not occur under the current centralized models.

 - **Privacy and Security**:
-  - In light of data breaches affecting millions (e.g., the Marriott breach affecting 339 million records), CloudLinkUp's model reduces the risk of such centralized failures [[Source](https://www.cpomagazine.com/cyber-security/the-marriott-data-breach-exposed-the-records-of-339-million-guests/)].
+  - In light of data breaches affecting millions, CloudLinkUp's model reduces the risk of such centralized failures.

 ## Methodology